Rebuilding Haiti must start from the ground up, with agricultural education

 When there is no soil, trees will not even grow where they once flourished.

 When there is no soil, plants dry up so much faster, without plants and trees breathing moisture in the air the clouds aren't seeded to rain and draughts last longer.

-When hurricanes come, there is no resistance in air or land to stop washing away what little there is.
+When hurricanes come, there is no resistance in air or roots in the land to stop washing away what little there is.

 When there is no soil, there are no microorganisms to break down particles for plants to absorb.

-With no grass covering the earth, hurricanes floods can open deep burial sites of anthrax-infected animals from a hundred years ago.
+With no grass covering the earth and no roots, hurricanes floods can open deep burial sites of anthrax-infected animals from a hundred years ago.